-Standardized basic skills assessments shall be utilized before the expenditure of training funds to assure limited program dollars target the best customer outcomes.
-Subrecipient shall use assessment tools approved by the BFWDC to identify a customer's current skills, areas in need of improvement and determine remediation needs before establishing an Individual Training Account (ITA).
+Before expending training funds, participants shall receive a comprehensive assessment via intake interview, evaluation, or standardized basic skills assessments and career planning to determine whether they have the aptitude, skills, and supports to complete training.
+Assessments shall be utilized before the expenditure of training funds to ensure limited program dollars target the best customer outcomes.
+The Subrecipient shall use assessment tools approved by the BFWDC to identify a customer's current skills, areas in need of improvement and determine remediation needs before establishing an Individual Training Account (ITA).
 To enhance alignment across partner programs, using previous assessments from other education or training programs is allowed for determining appropriate career and training services.
-Subrecipient shall follow BFWDC WIOA Assessment Policy #2015-09 when utilizing assessments before authorizing training funds.
+The Subrecipient shall follow BFWDC WIOA Individual Training Account Policy #2015-04 when utilizing assessments before authorizing training funds.